tranquangvu/raicon/README.md

 # Raicon
-Page Specific Javascript for Ruby On Rails which use Webpack inside.
+Page specific Javascript for Ruby On Rails application use Webpack to manage assets.

-## Compatibility
-Raicon support for rails 4.2+ use `webpacker` to manage assets.

 ## Installation
 ```